Caleb Swanigan: High school career

 In the fall of 2011, Swanigan attended a basketball camp led by NBA former coach John Lucas after Roosevelt Barnes convinced Lucas to let him into the invite-only camp in Louisville.
 When it came to selecting his high school, Swanigan's guardian Barnes said, "When he chose his high school, his high school had never really done much in the tournament, and his goal was to win a state championship at a school where that had never been done before."
 Swanigan attended Homestead High School and wore the same number as Barnes, number 44.

-As a senior, he was named Indiana Mr. Basketball and led Homestead to a first-ever state title.
+As a senior, he was named Indiana Mr. Basketball and led Homestead to its first-ever state title.
 He was ranked as a top-20 national prospect in his class.
 He was named a McDonald's All-American.
 Swanigan averaged 22.6 points and 13.7 rebounds as a senior.
 Academically, Swanigan maintained a 3.1 GPA and graduated in three years instead of the usual four.

 Swanigan finished his career at Homestead with records for career points (1,649) and rebounds (1,048), as well as the single-season points (704) and rebounding records (424).
 He was also second all time for career blocks (106) and assists (204).